Bartłomiej Oleś & Mira Opalińska

 As formidable today as it was when first published in 1741, this Baroque masterpiece demands from the performer great virtuosity and restrained sensitivity in equal measures.
 Indeed, Bach’s enduring genius is in his unrivalled ability to reconcile dry academic and instrumental technique with transcendent beauty; mathematical perfection with profound compassion.

-The new album is to be released on Eleven Kinds record label on the 21st December.
+Album launched at Recital Room, City Halls, Glasgow and released on Eleven Kinds record label on the 21st December 2017.

 Opalińska & Whates